SathyajithPuttaiah/instancetrackingrepo/README.md

  * [AWS CodeDeploy](https://aws.amazon.com/codedeploy/) for zero downtime deployments of your application(s).
  * [AWS Lambda](https://aws.amazon.com/lambda/) to process the ec2 instances.
  * [AWS S3](https://aws.amazon.com/s3/) to store the instance information.
+ * [AWS SNS](https://aws.amazon.com/sns/) to send notifications to user.

 ### Requirement:
 Create a Cloudformation template which deploys 5 ec2 instances and then a lambda function which read these instances and logs the same in s3 bucket.
+And deploy this using pipeline.

 ### Design: